nmcl/C--SIM/Tests/README.md

 Various tests for basic functionality.
+Need more of these.

 To build and run: